Last Updated On: April 27th, 2022 at 09:20AM MST

 There are many tasks throughout the growing season, including field prep, composting, irrigation, planting, weeding, harvesting, packing produce, as well as tree planting, orchard work, with the possibility of moving cows and pastures, helping in hay-making, and all manner of jobs associated with small scale farming.
-We are looking for two apprentices to work with our family and crew.
+We are looking for three apprentices to work with our family and crew.
 The apprentices are expected to work 5 days a week, Monday – Friday, an average of 8-10 hours a day, and be responsible for irrigation and farm chores one weekend a month.
 Apprentices spend the majority of their time working in the vegetable gardens, and occasionally helping with animals.
 It is a good way to gain experience in a diversified farming system, and to learn more about animal care and growing vegetables.
 We do some garden cultivation and other farm chores with horses, and there is opportunity to learn about working with the draft horses, if interested.

 Skills Desired: We are hoping to find apprentices who are interested in farming on their own in the future, or learning more about a diversified farming system.
-Must have a strong interest in growing a wide array of produce and livestock care as well.
+Must have a strong interest in growing a wide array of produce and some livestock care.
 Beyond that, a desire to learn, a strong interest in agriculture, good communication skills, independence, and a cheerful outlook are the most important skills we are looking for.
 We do not require any previous farming experience, although it is helpful, but apprentices must be able to do hard physical work in all weather conditions, think ahead and pay attention to detail.
 Must be able to lift 60 lbs repeatedly.
 Should enjoy being with small children.
-Mechanical, irrigation and carpentry skills for simple farm maintenance are a definite plus.
 Neat, clean and organized and able to work independently as well as with others are also very important.

-Meals: Apprentices are responsible for their own meals, and housing is equipped with a kitchen and fridge.
-Apprentices are welcome to vegetables, milk, meat and eggs from the farm when they come available.
+Meals: Apprentices are responsible for their own meals, and housing is equipped with a kitchen and fridge, and farm produce is available for use.

-Stipend: Stipend of $900/month is provided in addition to housing and utilities, and farm food.
+Stipend: Stipend of $1400-1600/month is provided in addition to housing and utilities, and farm food.
 Bonus included for staying the entire season.

 Housing: There is a bunkhouse provided with shared kitchen and bathroom facilities, and individual rooms with bed and bedding and a desk and storage space for each apprentice.
-In addition, we have an outdoor cob oven for baking, and a grill.
 Our farm is 3 miles east of the town of St Ignatius, which is a small town with 2 grocery stores, a post office, hardware store, etc. We are remote, but not completely isolated as we are a very active farm 45 minutes north of Missoula.
-With children, events, animals, visitors, CSA members, and other farms nearby, energy abounds.

 Preferred method of Contact: Email or phone